aircave/OrganizrV2-aircave-SAMPLE/README.md

 Go to the letsencrypt/nginx folder.
 You will need the nginx, geoblock and geoblocksites files.
 You already have an nginx file, so you just have to [uncomment line 24](https://github.com/aircave/OrganizrV2-aircave-SAMPLE/blob/master/unraid-dockers/letsencrypt/nginx/nginx.conf).

+This guide was heavily inspired by [TechnicalRamblings](https://technicalramblings.com) as well as other random guides I found online.
+Please join the Organizr [Discord](https://organizr.app/discord) chat room for help.